Developer-Handshake/Developer-Handshake.github.io/blog/source/_posts/javascript-basics.md

 #### Compilers to get you started
 * [Babel](https://babeljs.io/) - Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments
 * [Sucrase](https://sucrase.io/) - Sucrase is an alternative to Babel that allows super-fast development builds.
-Instead of compiling a large range of JS features to be able to work in Internet Explorer, Sucrase assumes that you're developing with a recent browser or recent Node.js version, so it focuses on compiling non-standard language extensions
+Instead of compiling a large range of JS features to be able to work in Internet Explorer, Sucrase assumes that you are developing with a recent browser or recent Node.js version, so it focuses on compiling non-standard language extensions

 ![Diagram1](https://raw.githubusercontent.com/Developer-Handshake/Developer-Handshake.github.io/org-page/img-media/compiler.png)